Business Meal Deduction: What Counts & What Doesn’t

 Knowing which food and beverage costs you can write off is one of the best ways to lower your taxable income.
 But the rules can feel a little complicated, and they change depending on the situation.
 Let’s break down the most common categories so you can feel confident about what you’re tracking.
 From client lunches to the ingredients you buy, each expense has its own set of guidelines.
 Getting these right is a huge step in smart business tax planning.

-Meals with Clients and Partners
+Taking Clients and Partners to Lunch

 Taking a client or a potential partner out for a meal is a classic business expense, and it’s generally 50% deductible.
 To qualify, the meal needs to meet a few simple criteria.
 First, you or one of your employees must be there.
 Second, you have to actually discuss business before, during, or after the meal.
 Finally, the cost can’t be “lavish or extravagant” under the circumstances.
 So, that five-course tasting menu might raise a red flag, but a standard lunch or dinner is usually fine.